scthornton/red-teaming-airs-llm/README.md

 **⚠️ Authentication Issue:** If your organization's Cloud Run policies require authentication (blocking Red Teaming access), use the GCP VM option below instead.

-### Option 2b: GCP VM Deployment (When Cloud Run Auth Blocks Red Teaming)
+### Option 2b: Cloud VM Deployment (When Cloud Run Auth Blocks Red Teaming)

-If Cloud Run's authentication restrictions prevent Red Teaming from accessing your endpoint, deploy to a simple GCP VM with an open firewall instead:
+If Cloud Run's authentication restrictions prevent Red Teaming from accessing your endpoint, deploy to a simple VM with an open firewall instead.

+**GCP VM:**

 **5-minute setup:**
 ```bash